LOCAL INTEGRATION & FAMILY EMPOWERMENT (LIFE) DIVISION

 Our services include rescue, legal aid, coordination with law enforcement, assistance finding housing and employment, health services, mental health counseling, family reunification, and other services survivors need to restore their independence.
 We are there to aid at every step in their journey from rescue to reintegration into their community.

 FIRST 5 REFUGEE FAMILY SUPPORT

 The First 5 Refugee Family Support (RFS) Program provides case managements services to refugees, SIVs, or humanitarian parolees from any country who are eligible for federal funding and arrive between September 1, 2022 and August 31, 2023 or who arrived and settled in California after August 1, 2021.
 Funds support families with children 0-5 or families with a pregnant family member who reside in LA County.

 Funding is available to provide direct housing assistance and child care.
-RFS clients may not be dually enrolled in AIRS, PC or MG, but they may be enrolled in RFS once they have completed these programs.
-To make a referral, contact Hasmik Ktoian, email@example.com.
+To make a referral, contact Hasmik Ktoian, firstname.lastname@example.org.

 AFGHAN HEALTH PROMOTION